UBH-Fall-2024/hack-tuah/README.md

 - **Interactive Map**: Utilizes an interactive map with markers and popups for enhanced user experience.
 - **Google Maps Integration**: Includes links to navigate to parking lots and class locations via Google Maps.

-## Demo

-[Include a link to a live demo or screenshots of the application]

 ## Technologies Used

 - **Frontend**: